Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Acknowledgments

-\paragraph{Acknowledgments} Filippo Ruffini is a PhD student enrolled in the National PhD in Artificial Intelligence, XXXVIII cycle, course on Health and life sciences, organized by Università Campus Bio-Medico di Roma.
-This work was partially supported by: i) PRIN 2022 MUR 20228MZFAA- AIDA (CUP C53D23003620008, CUP H53D23003480006), ii) PNRR MUR project PE0000013-FAIR, iii) PNRR – DM 118/2023, iv) Kempe Foundation under grant no. JCSMK24-0094, v) \textit{Strategic University Projects} “IDEA: AI-powered Digital Twin for next-generation lung cancEr cAre” financed by \textit{Università Campus Bio- Medico di Roma} 2023 (GEN0469).
+Filippo Ruffini is a PhD student enrolled in the National PhD in Artificial Intelligence, XXXVIII cycle, course on Health and life sciences, organized by Università Campus Bio-Medico di Roma.
+This work was partially supported by: i) PRIN 2022 MUR 20228MZFAA- AIDA (CUP C53D23003620008, CUP H53D23003480006), ii) PNRR MUR project PE0000013-FAIR, iii) PNRR – DM 118/2023, iv) Kempe Foundation under grant no. JCSMK24-0094, v) \textit{Strategic University Projects} ``IDEA: AI-powered Digital Twin for next-generation lung cancEr cAre'' financed by \textit{Università Campus Bio- Medico di Roma} 2023 (GEN0469).
 Resources are provided by the \textit{National Academic Infrastructure for Supercomputing in Sweden} (NAISS) and the \textit{Swedish National Infrastructure for Computing} (SNIC) at Alvis @ C3SE, partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.